 NEWS & VIEWS

-We noted on our website in early April that in an update to agents (accountants and the like) HMRC had quietly buried an announcement that the tax return for 2022-23 would contain new boxes for reporting gains on disposals of Excluded Indexed Securities.
+We noted on our website in early April that in an update to agents HMRC had quietly buried an announcement that the tax return for 2022-23 would contain new boxes for reporting gains on disposals of Excluded Indexed Securities.
+FSL promised to respond to this new regulatory requirement and provide our clients with new functionality to assist in their tax reporting.
+We are pleased to offer an update on our progress.

-The requirement:
+The requirement

 When individuals and trusts complete their tax returns for the 2022-23 tax year, due by 31 January 2024, they will see a new box on the Capital Gains form:

-The important point to make up front is this: There is no additional tax revenue at stake.
-This is not about a new form of asset which must now be taxed; this is about an existing form of asset which had previously never needed to be set out separately to other assets.
+The important point to make up front is this: there is no additional tax revenue at stake.
+This is not about a new form of asset which must now be taxed.
+This is about an existing form of asset which had previously never needed to be set out separately to other assets.

 Until now, gains on Excluded Indexed Securities were usually included in the figure for total gains on unlisted shares and securities.
-Indeed, they still will be: The new requirement, as stated in the tax return excerpts above, is to include the figure for gains on Excluded Indexed Securities in both the relevant Total boxes and the new boxes created just for these gains.
+Indeed, they still will be: the new requirement, as stated in the tax return excerpts above, is to include the figure for gains on Excluded Indexed Securities in both the relevant Total boxes and the new boxes created just for these gains.

 HMRC has not been particularly forthcoming on why the new boxes have been created or what they intend to do with the information.
-The update to agents only said that they were adding the boxes “so that gains arising on the disposal of excluded indexed securities can be reported.
+The update to agents only said that they were adding the boxes “so that gains arising on the disposal of excluded indexed securities can be reported.”
 As we have outlined, these gains were already reported elsewhere in the return, so this is not the true reason for creating the new boxes.

-The development required:
+The development required

 An Excluded Indexed Security yields a return on redemption for its investors which is based on the change in price of another asset.
 For instance, a note costing £10,000 which matures in one year, with two fixed interest payments during its life, which will redeem on a fixed maturity date, and which will pay out redemption proceeds of 105% of its current value if the price of gold on a particular market exceeds a particular threshold on a fixed valuation date.
 The conditions of the note would stipulate other redemption amounts if that threshold is not exceeded.

 Until now Excluded Indexed Securities were included in the much broader category of Corporate Bonds.
 This has been industry standard practice for many years as Excluded Indexed Securities are a niche concern and did not need to be separated out for any reason beyond curiosity.
+With the new boxes on the tax return, there is now a requirement to report gains on disposals of these securities separately to gains on other assets.

-FSL’s response:
+FSL’s response

 There were two clear development objectives for our flagship CGiX software:

-1. To provide the ability to classify securities as Excluded Indexed Securities
+- To provide the ability to classify securities as Excluded Indexed Securities

-2. To display the total gains on disposals of Excluded Indexed Securities as a distinct figure on applicable reports for entry on the end client’s tax return
+- To display the total gains on disposals of Excluded Indexed Securities as a distinct figure on applicable reports for entry on the end client’s tax return

 After a lot of hard work, we are delighted to present the new functionality for Excluded Indexed Securities.
 This is now available in our most recent software version of 7.10.1.0 and you may now request an upgrade via your FSL contact at your earliest convenience.